RasheenW/Group-Policy-and-Account-Management/README.md

 Once you have a handfull of Users created, Pick a random one and relog into Client-1 with the created User

 <img src=https://i.imgur.com/VA39t3t.png>

+If you was able to log in as your User, We can proceed onto Managing these Accounts

+<h2> Account Management </h2>